armadaproject/armada/docs/helm/executor.md

 **toleratedTaints**

-This is a list of node taints that armada-executor will pay attention to, any other node taints will be ignored.
+This is a list of node taints that armada-executor will consider usable by jobs.

+By default tainted nodes will be ignored by armada-executor and armada will not try to schedule jobs on them.

+This is an opt-in for tainted nodes that you want armada to use and schedule jobs on.

 It will report these taints back to armada-server so it use them when schedule jobs onto clusters. (i.e only jobs which tolerate these taints will be scheduled onto these nodes)